natereprogle/scrypted-onstar/README.md

 1. Remote Lock / Unlock
 2. Remote Start
 3. Activate Horn / Lights
 4. Model, Manufacturer, Serial Number, and Firmware Version in the HomeKit device settings all match your vehicle information.
 Serial Number maps to VIN, and Firmware Version maps to vehicle year.
-Feel free to brag about your firmware version being 2024.0, if you so choose 😎

 ## Planned Features